Ideologies and Nutrition

 Highlights how plant-based diets align with sustainability ideologies and ecological imperatives by significantly reducing land use, greenhouse gas emissions, and resource depletion.

-Willett, W., & Stampfer, M. J. (2001).
-“Clinical practice: Rebuilding the food pyramid.”
-Scientific American, 284(1), 64–71.
+Willett, W. C., & Stampfer, M. J. (2003).
+Rebuilding the food pyramid.
+Scientific American, 288(1), 64–71.

 Critiques how ideological and economic interests shape dietary guidelines and public health policies, influencing nutritional recommendations and perpetuating misconceptions about optimal diets.